CjLapuz/calculator/README.md

-# Simple Calculator
+# Simple Java Calculator
-&nbsp;&nbsp; A simple calculator which similar functionality as the default windows calculator
+&nbsp;&nbsp;&nbsp;&nbsp; -A simple calculator which similar functionality as the Windows default calculator